-Published in its revised form in June 2018, The Web Content Accessibility Guidelines (WCAG) 2.1 is the main guideline that web developers and designers should look to for accessible design requirements.
-It describes everything related to the world of accessible design — closed-captioning details, time-related factors, alt-text, spacing, and of course, guidelines for successful contrast across the user interface.
+Revised in June 2018, The Web Content Accessibility Guidelines (WCAG) 2.1 is the main guideline for accessible design requirements.
+It describes everything related to the world of accessible design: closed-captioning details, time-related factors, alt-text, spacing, and of course, guidelines for successful contrast across the user interface.

-The topic of contrast within the WCAG 2.1 is a big deal.
-In fact, the concept of “contrast” is so important the guidance document dedicates three sections to it in order to cover various design elements.
+The topic of contrast within the WCAG 2.1 is significant.
+In fact, the guidance document dedicates three sections to contrast in order to cover various design elements.

-Our present article introduces the concept of contrast at a basic level, discusses the contrast related sections of the WCAG 2.1 reqs, and provides a couple of real-life examples of good and bad contrast in digital design as it applies to websites and apps.
+The present article introduces the concept of contrast at a basic level.
+It discusses the contrast-related sections of WCAG 2.1 regulations and provides real-world examples of good and bad contrast in digital design.

 What is contrast?

 In simple terms, contrast is the difference in brightness between objects in our field of view.
-The image of the green apple and the orange… um, orange… show how two objects that appear completely different due to color, are actually very similar when only contrast is considered.
+The image below demonstrates how similar a green apple and an (…orange…) orange can appear when only contrast is considered.

-Often, when we are talking about contrast on a website or app, the two objects being compared are objects in the “foreground” and stuff in the “background”.
+In the context of website or app contrast, the two objects being compared are objects in the “foreground” and stuff in the “background”.

 How do we quantify “good” and “bad” contrast?

 As noted above, contrast is not a standalone phenomenon, but rather a matter of comparison.
 Specifically, a comparison of the brightness between two objects.
-Because contrast is only definable as part of this comparison, the measurement that practitioners discuss most often is called the, “contrast ratio”.
+Because it is only definable as part of this comparison, the measurement that practitioners discuss most often is called the “contrast ratio”.

-A “good” contrast ratio corresponds with a higher value, while a bad contrast ratio is associated with a lower value.
+A “good” contrast ratio corresponds to a higher value, while a bad contrast ratio corresponds to a lower value.

-Although beyond the scope of this article, it’s worth noting that many practitioners and researchers have not reached a point of consensus on exactly how to measure contrast ratio.
-We encourage those that are interested to read up on this elsewhere, as these differences might matter to your context or application.
+It’s worth noting that the accessible design community has not reached a consensus on exactly how to measure contrast ratio.
+We encourage those that are interested to read up on this elsewhere, as these differences might be relevant to your application.
 However, most methods — at least for the majority of UX practitioners — produce *very* similar results for the level of fidelity and accuracy that you’ll need.

 What are the levels of accessibility compliance within WCAG 2.1?

 The WCAG 2.1 defines three levels of accessibility compliance: “A”, “AA”, and “AAA”.
 More “A’s” means better accessibility compliance.
-The single “A” represents the “basic” or “minimum” standard that designers and developers should meet no matter what.
-If you miss the mark here, even users with a low-level disability (e.g., early stages of macular degeneration or Parkinson’s disease) may struggle with your design.
+The single “A” represents the “basic” or “minimum” standard that designers and developers should meet.
+If you miss the mark here, even users with a low-level disability (e.g., early stages of macular degeneration or Parkinson’s disease) may struggle with the design.

-WCAG’s “AA” level is the standard for accessible design compliance.
-Rather than just meeting the minimums, this level is increasingly used as the benchmark for accessible design by companies.
-It’s also used as the standard in the (revised) Section 508 of the Rehabilitation Act in the United States.
+WCAG’s “AA” level is the standard for accessible design compliance; it is increasingly used as the benchmark for accessible design.
+In the U.S., Section 508 of the Rehabilitation Act (revised) also uses “AA” as the standard level.

 “AAA” is the ideal or optimal level of accessibility compliance possible, according to WCAG 2.1.
 Designs that meet this level of compliance are theoretically usable by the widest range of users with a disability.

 One reason there are different levels is that it’s not always possible to create designs that consistently meet the highest level of accessibility compliance.
-The design of a product or system is inherently tied to changing contexts of use, interface size, interaction mode possibilities, user capabilities and constraints, and variable use scenarios.
-And, while there may be ways to change parts of a design to be “AAA” compliant, it might cost the design (and the user) elsewhere to make it possible.
+The design of a product is inherently tied to changing contexts of use, interface size, interaction mode possibilities, user capabilities, and use scenarios.
+And, while there may be ways to improve to “AAA” compliant, it might cost the design (or the user) elsewhere to make it possible.